ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/tb_hiv_model_vv.rst

 	- DALYs = YLLs + YLDs
 - By location-/age-/sex-
 - Start from count space
-- We expect that active TB cases < LTBI cases when LTBI prevalence as denominator
+- We expect that total active TB cases less than LTBI cases for sim output of event count

 Cause hierarchy
 ---------------